Sw1ndlerScripts/Sw1ndlerScripts/README.md

 <h1 align="center">Hi 👋, I'm Alex</h1>
 <h3 align="center">Im an aspiring cs engineer with experience in python and lua, with some knowledge in nodejs and c#</h3>

-- 🔭 I’m currently working on **a couple side projects, nothing to specific**
+- 🔭 I’m currently working on **a couple side projects, nothing too specific**

 - 📫 How to reach me **You can reach me through my discord, Sw1ndler#0001**